Flood Advisory issued for Sandoval by NWS - NewsBreak

 Flood Advisory issued for Sandoval by NWS

-Effective: 2021-08-11 17:23:00 MDT Expires: 2021-08-11 20:30:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-08-16 13:16:00 MDT Expires: 2021-08-16 16:15:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Sandoval The National Weather Service in Albuquerque has issued a * Arroyo and Small Stream Flood Advisory for Southwestern Los Alamos County in north central New Mexico East Central Sandoval County in north central New Mexico * Until 645 PM MDT. * At 343 PM MDT, Doppler radar indicated heavy rain due to nearly stationary thunderstorms.
+Do not camp along streams and rivers.
+Remain alert when hiking in steep, narrow canyons.
+Know where you are relative to low spots and drainages.
+Target Area: Sandoval The National Weather Service in Albuquerque has issued a * Arroyo and Small Stream Flood Advisory for East Central Sandoval County in north central New Mexico * Until 515 PM MDT. * At 208 PM MDT, Doppler radar indicated heavy rain due to thunderstorms.
 This will cause arroyo and small stream flooding.
-Between 0.75 and 1 inch of rain has fallen. * Some locations that will experience flooding include Jemez Springs, Jemez State Monument, Fenton Lake State Park, Canones in Rio Arriba County, Ponderosa and Canon.alerts.weather.gov
+Rainfall rates of one inch or more in an hour were detected by radar in the advisory area. * Some locations that will experience flooding include Ponderosa.alerts.weather.gov

 Comments / 0